Domain Setup · Yogi's VPS

 Logins and account access

-- Login details for your domain registrar (for example GoDaddy, Namecheap, Cloudflare, Google Domains transfer, or similar).
+- Login details for your domain registrar.

 - Access to any external DNS provider if it is separate from your registrar.